IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 ```

 Note that the `msh` object contains all entities used to construct the mesh,
-usually defined in a `.geo` file, and you can extract them using the `entities`:
+usually defined in a `.geo` file, which can be extracted using the `entities`:

 ```@example geo-and-meshes
 ents = Inti.entities(msh)
 nothing # hide
 ```

-You can filter entities satisfying a certain condition, e.g., entities of a
+Filtering of entities satisfying a certain condition, e.g., entities of a given
-given dimension or containing a certain label, in order to construct a domain:
+dimension or containing a certain label, can also be performed in order to
+construct a domain:

 ```@example geo-and-meshes
 filter = e -> Inti.geometric_dimension(e) == 3